-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 According to a report produced by DCF, Cruz began harming himself after a relationship ended.
 The report also details a range of conditions with which Cruz was diagnosed, including depression.

-But ultimately it concluded that he was "not a risk to harm himself or others."
+Ultimately, it concluded that he was "not a risk to harm himself or others."

 In the aftermath of the shooting, students and faculty at Stoneman Douglas described Cruz as a loner.